Learning Motivation: designing unmissable experiences

 Using this questions, we begin exploring whether poor motivation is an ‘issue’ or a ‘symptom’ of something deeper.
 As you can never resolve a symptom directly, the route to solving the problem of poor motivation is to accurately identify its root cause.
 And for some providers, this can be a surprising and revealing journey.

-In this Learning Motivation session, delegates will learn how to use the Data Springboard to find the root cause of poor levels of motivation, and then work through a number of, for some, revolutionary strategies for resolving the issues.
+In this Learning Motivation session, delegates will learn how to use their scheme of work as a creative tool to help find the root cause of poor levels of motivation, and then work through a number of, for some, revolutionary strategies for resolving the issues.
 How do you create intellectual temptation?
 How can the Formula for Happiness fundamentally change the way you plan your lessons?
 And how can you use a simple Learning Momentum graph to pinpoint the key issues with your pedagogy?
 All will be revealed in this thought-provoking session.

 This session will enable delegates to: